 Path to European residency

-Buying Greek property offers a promising path to European residency for non-EU residents through its popular Golden Visa program.
-Known as the “Greece Golden Visa,” this initiative allows expats and investors to obtain Greek residency by investing in real estate.
+Buying a property offers a promising path to European residency for non-EU residents through its popular Golden Visa program.
+Known as the “Greece Golden Visa,” this initiative allows expats and investors to obtain Greek residency by buying property in Greece.

 GCS-ICONS-01Low taxes